Maryland State Retirement & Pension System Makes New Investment in QUALCOMM Incorporated (NASDAQ:QCOM)

 Analyst Upgrades and Downgrades

 Several research firms recently issued reports on QCOM.
-Wells Fargo & Company upped their price objective on QUALCOMM from $105.00 to $130.00 and gave the company an “underweight” rating in a research report on Friday, February 3rd.
-StockNews.com began coverage on QUALCOMM in a research report on Thursday, March 16th.
-They issued a “hold” rating on the stock.
-Bank of America reaffirmed a “buy” rating and issued a $150.00 price objective on shares of QUALCOMM in a research report on Friday, February 3rd.
-Barclays raised QUALCOMM from an “equal weight” rating to an “overweight” rating and upped their price objective for the company from $120.00 to $150.00 in a research report on Monday, January 23rd.
-Finally, Credit Suisse Group upped their price objective on QUALCOMM from $150.00 to $165.00 and gave the company an “outperform” rating in a research report on Friday, February 3rd.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating and seventeen have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, QUALCOMM currently has an average rating of “Moderate Buy” and a consensus price target of $156.48.
+Susquehanna raised QUALCOMM from a “neutral” rating to a “positive” rating and upped their price objective for the company from $130.00 to $140.00 in a research report on Thursday, March 16th.
+StockNews.com initiated coverage on shares of QUALCOMM in a research note on Thursday, March 16th.
+They set a “hold” rating for the company.
+JPMorgan Chase & Co. decreased their target price on shares of QUALCOMM from $185.00 to $160.00 and set an “overweight” rating for the company in a research note on Tuesday, December 20th.
+Cowen decreased their target price on shares of QUALCOMM from $165.00 to $155.00 and set an “outperform” rating for the company in a research note on Friday, February 3rd.
+Finally, Bank of America reiterated a “buy” rating and set a $150.00 target price on shares of QUALCOMM in a research note on Friday, February 3rd.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating and seventeen have issued a buy rating to the company.
+According to MarketBeat, QUALCOMM currently has an average rating of “Moderate Buy” and an average price target of $156.48.

 QUALCOMM, Inc engages in the development, design, and provision of digital telecommunications products and services.
 It operates through the following segments: Qualcomm CDMA Technologies (QCT), Qualcomm Technology Licensing (QTL), and Qualcomm Strategic Initiatives (QSI).
 The QCT segment develops and supplies integrated circuits and system software based on technologies for the use in voice and data communications, networking, application processing, multimedia, and global positioning system products.